ZhehanDing/15-466-f25-base1/README.md

 How To Play:

-WASD to move, Space to shoot
+WASD to move, Space to shoot, if the game is over, Press R to restart

 This game was built with [NEST](NEST.md).